xinwenfu/GenCyber/Firewall/README.md

 <img src="../Imgs/DefenseInDepth.png" width=512>

 To understand the defense in depth, we have to first look at a few terms.
-The first term is the internet.
+The first term is the Internet.
 We know internet contains networks of computers.
 The Internet is a network of networks.
 A school like UMass Lowell has a big networkof computers.
 For such a large network, we are going to divide it into smaller network segments, called subnets.